 For example, build a world of a main character who has adventures in a treehouse fighting off magical bubbles.
 He has to come up with a spell to save the world when the poison bubbles invade the world.
-The main character should battle whatever the problem/conflict is by ways suited for the main character’s personality in a kid-like way.
+The main character should battle whatever the problem/conflict is in ways suited for their personality in a kid-like way.

 5. Stay Away From Boring

-The first chapter needs to engage the reader to want to know what happens next.
+The first chapter needs to engage the reader instantly so that they want to turn the page.
 The purpose of most stories is to entertain.
-Create a hook that matches the interest of a reader and set up that first chapter (start with the normal and break into that) in a way that sets up what the entire book will be about.
+Create a hook that matches the interest of a reader and set up that first chapter in a way that sets up what the entire book will be about.
 Every sentence should push the plot forward to the big climax that ends in a nice conclusion to tie everything together.
 Give the character a want or need, flaws, struggles, relationships (this can be with a toy, animal, person, etc.), personality, and realness that gets readers rooting for the main character.

 For example, in a magical mystery story, introduce the character and their world, and then the problem of how a carnival disappears and the main character is the only one who can get everything back.